Digilent/digilent-vivado-scripts/README.md

 1. Clone (or pull) the Vivado project to be changed.
 2. In a command line interface (git bash) cd into the repository directory.
 3. Call "git submodule init" followed by "git submodule update" in order to get this repositories scripts scripts.
-4. Call "python ./digilent_vivado_scripts/git_vivado.py checkout".
+4. Call "python3 ./digilent-vivado-scripts/git_vivado.py checkout".
 This command can be called from anywhere in your filesystem, with the relative path to git_vivado.
 This will also create a gitignore file for the repository.
 Default arguments will create the XPR at "\<project repo\>/proj/\<project name\>.xpr".
 5. Open the project in Vivado and make any changes necessary (perhaps upgrading IP or fixing a bug).
 When exporting to and launching SDK, make sure to use exported locations and workspaces that are not "Local to Project".
-6. Call "python ./digilent_vivado_scripts/git_vivado.py checkin".
+6. Call "python3 ./digilent-vivado-scripts/git_vivado.py checkin".
 This command can be called from anywhere in your filesystem, with the relative path to git_vivado changed as required.
 7. If required, in Xilinx SDK, right click on your application project's src folder and select "Export".
 Use this to copy all of the sources from "\<app\>/src" to "\<project repo\>/sdk/appsrc".
 8. Make sure to update the repo's README as required.
 9. Add, commit, and push your changes.